Jixabon/Aviation-Altitudes/README.md

 ### Altitude Rulers

 There are two rulers on the interface on the left and right edges.
-The ruler on the left starts from sea level, while the ruler on the right starts from where ever Density Altitude is calculated to be.
+The ruler on the left starts from sea level, while the ruler on the right starts with Density Altitude at ground level to give a quick idea of what the airplane might be feeling.

 ### "Go To" Buttons